followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/10 dxChart/1 Configuration/commonAxisSettings/label/overlappingBehavior/overlappingBehavior.md

 Arranges axis labels in two rows in a staggering manner.
 An empty space between the rows is specified by the **staggeringSpacing** option.

 [note]When specified, *"rotate"* and *"stagger"* apply even if axis labels do not overlap each other.

+When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `OverlappingBehavior` enum.
+This enum accepts the following values: `EnlargeTickInterval`, `Ignore`, `Rotate` and `Stagger`.
 <!--/fullDescription-->